jamesbeadle/OpenFPL/README.md

 cd OpenFPL
 ```

-# If using npm
+If using npm:

 ```bash
 npm install
 ```

-# If using yarn
+If using yarn:
 ```bash
 yarn install
 ```

-1. Deploy the application:
+3. Deploy the application:
 ```bash
 dfx deploy --network=local
 ```